"I am the Vine" Bible Crafts and Activities For Sunday School

 2. Print out the leaf shapes onto green paper and cut them out.
 Punch tiny holes near the top of the leaves.
-(The Leaf Pattern with the Bible verse written on it is available to members only on The Resource Room.)

 3. In class have your children glue the faceted beads to the purple card stock in the shape of a grape cluster.
 They can glue beads on top of each other to make it more realistic.
 Set the clusters aside to dry.
 This may take up to an hour depending on how much glue is used, but you can use a hair dryer to speed up the process.

 4. When the clusters are dry give each child a brown pipe cleaner and have them fold it in half to make the stem and curl.
 Wind one half of the pipe cleaner around a pencil to make the curl.
 Tape the curl and stem to the back of the cluster.

 5. Have your children attach the leaf by inserting the pipe cleaner stem through the leaf and then taping the pipe cleaner to the back of the leaf.

 6. To finish glue or stick on a small magnet.

 *Caution: Do no use small bead with young children!
 They are a choking hazard.

 Have your children make leaves by pressing their hands in green paint and placing them on pieces of paper.
 Let the paint dry and then cut the handprints out in a leaf shape.
 Twist long sheets of bulletin board paper to make the stems and branches.
 Make bunches of grapes in the same way you made the leaves but use fingerprints.

 Growing Vine and Branches Bulletin Board Display